DS-567/AMD-AOHW25_620/README.md

 ## 4. Builds 🚀

-There are 4 source codes provided in this repository for building:
+There are 4 separate source codes provided in this repository for optional building:

 ### 1. Smart Watchdog Demonstrator